mcidclan/beamcaster/README.md

-## Overview
+## BeamCaster Overview
 This experimental project implements a voxel raycasting technique using a beam-based acceleration.
-Instead of casting a ray for every pixel, it processes the scene in 8x8 pixel blocks and dynamically adjusts its traversal speed after the first hit.
+Instead of casting a ray for every pixel, it processes the scene in 8x8 pixel blocks and dynamically adjusts traversal speed and precision after each hit.

-## How It Works
+A `Beam` here consists of two parts: a coherent group of rays (the "witness rays") that drives the global advancement within the 8×8×LOD block, and a second part in which the full set of rays for the 8×8 block is advanced to scan the space, starting from the point where the witness beam stopped.

+## Beam Traversal: Step-by-Step

-- The Beam Caster groups rays into beams to improve efficiency
+- The Beam Caster groups rays into beams to improve efficiency.
-- Witness rays are used within each block (defined with a binary mask) to detect voxels, minimizing check counts
+- Witness rays are used within each block (defined with a binary mask) to detect voxels, minimizing check counts.

+The algorithm operates in three main phases:

+1. **Fast traversal phase**
+   Witness rays advance at maximum speed, 8x8 voxels per step (coarse LOD).
-- If no voxels are found, the algorithm skips the full 8x8 block ahead to accelerate traversal
+   If no witness ray detects a voxel, the entire 8x8 block is skipped, and fast traversal continues.
-- Once a voxel is detected, it switches to higher precision, until reaching and scanning the unit-sized voxels step by step
+   This repeats until the first hit is detected.

+2. **LOD switching phase after the first hit**
+   When a witness ray detects a voxel, the algorithm switches to a higher level of detail.
+   It rolls back slightly and resumes the beam's progression at the new LOD.
+   (Implementing DDA on coarser levels may further improve performance)

+3. **Scanning precision at the finest level**
+   When a unit-sized voxel is hit, the algorithm switches to unit precision mode.
+   It resumes from where the accelerated beam previously stopped and scans voxel-by-voxel, processing the full 8x8 block with all rays.

 ## Loading Voxel Regions